Spanish riot police 'indignant' over protests

 Spanish riot police said Thursday that the long hours they have been required to work this week to prevent protesters from gaining access to Madrid's main square "is not tolerable for much longer".

-Over 200 police were deployed Thursday for the third straight day to close the Puerta del Sol square and prevent demonstrators angered over the government's handling of Spain's economic crisis from occupying it again.
+More than 200 police were deployed Thursday for the third straight day to close the Puerta del Sol square and prevent demonstrators angered over the government's handling of Spain's economic crisis from occupying it again.

 Thousands of people set up camp in the square ahead of May 22 municipal elections to protest what they see as governments bowing to financial markets and ignoring the needs of ordinary people.

-The vast ramshackle protest 'village' was dismantled on June 12 but members of the nationwide 15-M movement, named after its May 15 launch date, had since staffed a wooden information stand in the square round the clock.
+The vast ramshackle protest 'village' was dismantled on June 12 but members of the nationwide 15-M movement, named after its May 15 launch date, had since staffed a wooden information stand in the square around the clock.

 But police cleared dozens of protesters who were camped at the information stand and along the central Paseo del Prado avenue in a dawn operation on Tuesday that resulted in no injuries or arrests.